 PSYC 379 Social Psychology (3)

 PSYC 387 Learning (3)

 PSYC 402 Biological Psychology (3)

 PSYC 435 Abnormal Psychology (3)

-and/or psycho can be maining 6 credits may be completed by selecting additional foundational courses courses from the following groups of electives.
-Unspecified psychology credit for logy courses unavailable at Athabasca University and completed at other institution applied to the degree upon faculty approval. ns,
+The remaining 6 credits may be completed by selecting additional foundational courses and/or courses from the following groups of electives.
+Unspecified psychology credit for psychology courses unavailable at Athabasca University and completed at other institutions, can be applied to the degree upon faculty approval.
+Psychology Electives

 PSYC 210 Experiential Learning in the Celebration of Diversity (3)

 PSYC 228 Introduction to Human Development Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
 Note that PSYC 228 can be used in the Psychology Electives area only, and cannot be used as a foundational credit.
 (3)

 PSYC 315 Psychology and the Mass Media (3)

 PSYC 333 Sensation and Perception (3)

 PSYC 340 Introduction to Applied Social Psychology (3)

 PSYC 350 Adolescent Psychology (3)

 PSYC 381 Psychology of Adult Development (3)

 PSYC 395 Forensic Psychology (3)

 PSYC 418 Special Projects in Psychology (3)

 PSYC 426 Psychology of Families and Parenting (3)

 PSYC 432 Psychology and the Built Environment (3)